attilam/cheatsheets/blender.md

   - Data with 0-references gets deleted upon save/reopen
   - add a Fake User to keep 0-ref Data (via the F button in properties)

+- _Hover_ over any control and `Ctrl+C` to copy, or `Ctrl+V` to paste value (even colors!)

+- Blender's config file is just a scene file, so a way to migrate settings is to open it in the new Blender version

 - use the Edge Split modifier to smooth object via angle (i.e. "smoothing groups"/faceting)
 - or use Auto Smooth on the data tab of the selected object